 Well, Germans really like to speak English.
 A lot of my students tell me that they get answers in English when they speak to someone in clear and slow German.

 What is the difference between learning German in group lessons compared to one-to-one tuition?

 Many people want to go to university here, they want to stay here and build up their lives – and they want to learn as much as they can as quickly as possible.
-For that purposes, language courses are best.
-One-to-one tuition is more expensive, too.
-However, there are people who don't have time to spend five hours in a German course every day.
+For that purpose, language courses are best.
+One-to-one tuition is more expensive too.
+However, there are people who don't have time to spend five hours on a German course every day.
 These kind of people might choose flexible classes in the evenings, and ideally their employer might pay for them.

 Gisela Breuker studied English and Catholic religion at university.
 After a period of practical training, she spent a year as an assistant teacher for German as a foreign language at a US high school.
 In Chicago, she came across a Goethe-Institut for the first time and decided to teach German at an institute rather than at a school.
 Since 1989, she has worked at various Goethe-Instituts in Germany, both as a teacher and in a period of practical training.
 She likes teaching because it gives her the opportunity to learn about different cultures, which in turn gives her a new perspective on her own culture.